 CHOP Again Ranked Among the Best in the Nation and No. 1 in Region by U.S. News & World Report

-CHOP is ranked No. 4 in the nation, earning us a spot on U.S. News & World Report's 2022-23 Honor Roll of Best Children's Hospitals, an elite recognition we've enjoyed every year since the list was created in 2009.
-It’s a reflection of our commitment to delivering the absolute highest quality of care.
+CHOP is ranked No. 4 in the nation, earning us a spot on U.S. News & World Report's 2023-24 Honor Roll of Best Children's Hospitals, an elite recognition we've enjoyed every year since the list was created in 2009.
+It reflects our commitment to delivering the absolute highest quality of care and our ability to care for children with rare and complex conditions.
 Families from all 50 states have relied on our expertise and experience when their children face challenging circumstances.

 U.S. News also evaluated programs in 10 specialty areas.
-Seven of our specialties are ranked in the top five for 2022-23, led by the top-ranked Division of Endocrinology and Diabetes.
+Eight CHOP specialties are ranked in the top five for 2023-24, led by the top-ranked Division of Orthopaedics.

-The Department of Pediatrics at the University of Pennsylvania’s Perelman School of Medicine, located at CHOP, has been ranked as the No. 1 Department of Pediatrics in the country by U.S. News for the last 10 years.
+U.S. News has ranked the Department of Pediatrics at the University of Pennsylvania’s Perelman School of Medicine, located at CHOP, as the No. 1 Department of Pediatrics in the country by U.S. News for the last 11 years.

 Several of our highly ranked programs are home to trailblazing initiatives conducting visionary research that translates into clinical care breakthroughs and transforms lives.
 Those extraordinary efforts are spotlighted below.